0xdreadnaught/X-THing/README.md

 ## Features

 ### Unified Telegram Hunting
 Not quite yet lol.
-While you can leverage both scripts at the same time, the goal is the have one launch script, and have access to a dyanmic number of x-crawler instances inside the webUI.
+While you can leverage both scripts at the same time, the goal is the have one launch script, and have access to a dynamic number of x-crawler instances inside the webUI.
 Allowing for parsing multiple tailored campaigns.

 ### Multilingual Search with Google Translate
 With **Google Translation** integration, users can search for messages in multiple languages simultaneously.
 X-THing automatically translates search queries into the selected languages and displays unique and total matches.